Mak’s Noodle in Hong Kong: Beef Brisket Wonton Noodle Soup

 Beef Brisket Wonton Noodles

-When I ordered the Beef Brisket Wonton Noodles ($57 HKD or about $7.34), I was pleasantly surprised to see how much was packed into a small bowl.
-Sure, the price was a little steep compared to other spots in Hong Kong, but just look at that delicious bowl of soup.
-I don’t mind spending a little extra for quality.
+I ordered the Beef Brisket Wonton Noodles (HKD 57 or about $7.28).
+Sure, the price was steep compared to other spots in Hong Kong, but look at that delicious bowl of soup.
+I am okay with spending a little extra for quality.

-I don’t know where to begin with how delicious the prawn based broth was.
-So complex yet simple with multiple layers of flavors.
-Each sip of the deep brown broth, both salty and rich, was packed with flavors of the sea along with oily, meaty flavors from the tender and fatty beef brisket.
+The prawn-based broth was delicious.
+It was complex yet simple, with multiple layers of flavors.
+Each sip of the deep brown broth, both salty and rich, was packed with meaty flavors from the tender and fatty beef brisket.

-Floating in the broth were large chunks of beef brisket.
-The beef tasted oh so meaty and yet slightly sweet in flavor.
-Each bite was unbelievably tender and just melted in my mouth, especially the fatty pieces.
+Large chunks of beef brisket floated in the broth.
+The beef tasted meaty yet slightly sweet.
+Each bite, especially the fatty pieces, was unbelievably tender and melted in my mouth.

-I also especially enjoyed the addition of chives, which seemed to elevate the dish by adding a fresh, crisp bite.
+Finally, the chives elevated the dish by adding a fresh, crisp bite.

 Service

-Servers were friendly but to the point.
-The only times the servers really came by was to take my order and deliver my food.
-Bills were settled with the cashier at the front (cash only).
+The servers at Mak’s Noodle were friendly but to the point.
+They only came by to take my order and deliver my food.
+And I paid my bill with the cashier in front.

-The servers seemed to appreciate if guests ordered promptly, ate quickly, and moved on.
-This ensured they could accommodate as many guests as possible.
+The servers appreciated if guests ordered promptly, ate quickly, and moved on, ensuring they could accommodate as many guests as possible.

 Conclusion

-Though many complain the portion sizes are small, for the quality, I can’t complain.
-For the price, I thought the bowl was more than filling for a quick lunch.
+Though many complain that the portions are small, I can’t complain about the quality.
+For the price, the bowl was more than filling for a quick lunch.

-The quality of the broth, noodles, and wontons were exceptional and tasted delicious.
+The quality of the broth, noodles, and wontons was exceptional, and they tasted delicious.
 Just thinking about it makes me hungry.

-If there are better wonton noodles spots in Hong Kong, then I will be counting down the days until my next trip to Hong Kong.
+If there are better wonton noodles spots than Mak’s Noodle, I will count down the days until my next trip to Hong Kong.

 Pros